Spitfire22/hauto/progressnotes.md

 6) Future
     - Realizing in the database a few things:
+        - made the following into the text section:
             - There should be a clarification note for the part
             - Cooling has a radiator caps have a pressure rating + link to explain ratings
             - Cooling has a thermostat temperature rating + link to explain ratings
         - Companion image for the part
+        - Selection:
             - Marking items as Original Equipment or an OE Supplier
             - Marking items as General Aftermarket Replacement
             - Marking items as Racing Equipment
         - Marking Racing Equipment installation items that would require modification
             - ranking system 1-5 for modification
             - explanation on rankings: